michael-spengler/distributed-ledger-technology-hands-on-lecture/README.md

 2. Share your evaluations on such an approach

 ### Explore Incentive Engineering / Tokenomics...
 1. Describe how the distributed ledger technology simplifies the definition, deployment and operation of incentive structures
 2. Share your experiences in designing incentive structures
+3. How would you gamify physical world challenges by implementing incentive structures?

 ### Explore Scaling Solutions
 Building decentralized scalable systems seems to be an - at least in parts - ongoing challenge.
 A pretty cool solution approach comes with layer 2 scaling solutions like [Arbitrum](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/blob/main/blockchain-and-defi-basics/layer-2-scaling.md).